GazzaBombata/final-project/README.md

 # Tablebooks - Start2Impact finalproject

 This project is a web application built with React and Node.JS/Express.
 It uses a variety of libraries and tools such as Redux, Userfront, Axios, Bcrypt, CORS, date-fns, dotenv, Grommet, JOSE, Multer, MySQL2, polished, React Calendar, React Helmet, React Query, React Redux, React Router DOM, Redux Persist, Sequelize, Styled Components, and UUID.
+The live website is hosted on GCP (App Engine).

 ## Installation